-On Tuesday April 10th we co-hosted a webinar with GSI which had an outstanding attendance.
+We co-hosted a webinar with GSI which had an outstanding attendance.
 There were many excellent questions and we were not able to provide answers to all of them during the webinar.
-Below is the Q&A transcript.
+Here is the Q&A transcript.

 Q. Do you have models created for the JDE Configurator (System 32?)